Self Employed Remortgages

 Day One remortgages are used for a variety of scenarios, including auction purchases, and inherited properties.

-What's the maximum LTV for a self-employed remortgage?
+What's the maximum LTV for a remortgage?

 What can I use additional borrowing for?